 August – Peridot

-Peridot originates in China, Myanmar, Pakistan, Kenya, Australia and Arizona, and it is one of the gemstones that only comes in the one colour – olive green.
+Peridot originates in China, Myanmar, Pakistan, Kenya, Australia, and Arizona, and it is one of the gemstones that only comes in the one color – olive green.
 It was once believed that wearing peridot would bring a wonderful year to its wearer.
-It signifies power, strength and influence.
+It signifies power, strength, and influence.

 September – Sapphire

 Around 90% of the world’s opal supply is mined in Australia.
-The name comes from the Greek word opallos, which means ‘to see a change’, as opals have a reat variety in colour, usually in just one stone.
-Its beauty means it is worn by many, but an old wives’ tale claims it is bad luck to wear opal if it isn’t your birthstone.
+The name comes from the Greek word opallos, which means ‘to see a change’, as opals have a great variety in color, usually in just one stone.
+Its beauty means it is worn by many, but an old wives’ tale claims it is bad luck to wear an opal if it isn’t your birthstone.
 It signifies faithfulness and confidence.
-Tourmaline is found in Brazil, Afghanistan, East Africa, and the USA, and often displays many colours in just one gemstone.
+Tourmaline is found in Brazil, Afghanistan, East Africa, and the USA, and often displays many colors in just one gemstone.
 It is a relatively new gemstone so does not have much cultural history.
-It signifies tanquility and creativity.
+It signifies tranquility and creativity.

 November – Topaz

 The birthstone for November originates in Australia, Russia, Nigeria, Brazil, Pakistan, and throughout the United States.
-It is available in a number of colours from blue to yellow, through to peach and brown.
-In ancienct civilisations it was believed to give its wearer strength and intelligence, but now it signifies love and affection.
+It is available in a number of colors from blue to yellow, through to peach and brown.
+In ancient civilizations, it was believed to give its wearer strength and intelligence, but now it signifies love and affection.

 Turquoise is found all over the world, but it is most well known as coming from the American Southwest.
-In ancient cultures the blue marbled stone, was a symbol of wealth and prosperiy, as well as being a love charm.
-These days it is a symbol of peace, friendship and good fortune.
-Tanzanite is unsurprisingly found in Tanzania, and is a relatively new gemstone, given it’s name by world famous jewelers, Tiffany & Co.
-The clear blue stone sinifies honor, integrity and tranquility.
+In ancient cultures, the blue marbled stone, was a symbol of wealth and prosperity, as well as being a love charm.
+These days it is a symbol of peace, friendship, and good fortune.
+Tanzanite is unsurprisingly found in Tanzania, and is a relatively new gemstone, given its name by world-famous jewelers, Tiffany & Co.
+The clear blue stone signifies honor, integrity and tranquility.